Ethical statement for PRO-ACT

 .
 Some patients received placebo treatments, while others received experimental treatments (medication), however the medications tested in these specific trials were found to be no better than placebo with respect to their effects on ALS progression.

-For every type of information available there is a data file and a dictionary file.
+For every type of information available there is a data file.
 Each subject is identified by a SubjectID and the specific assessment for this subject is identified by a record (a subject may have multiple records).
 The assessments are separated into different files according to type:

 - Adverse Events